Jonathan Livingston Seagull: Part Two

-Jonathan transcends into a reality, which he assumes is heaven, where all the gulls enjoy flying as much as he does, and they practice towards even more incredible maneuvers and speeds.
-He soon asks his instructor Sullivan why this community is so small.
-Sullivan says that Jon is unique in his willingness to learn; every gull chooses their next life through the choices made in their current life, a few progressing to this higher existence, but most others living through the same world over and over again.
-Jonathan approaches the Elder Gull of the community, Chiang, who admits that this reality is not heaven, but that heaven is the achieving of perfection itself: an ability beyond any particular time or place.
+Jonathan transcends into a reality, which he assumes is heaven, where all the gulls enjoy practicing incredible maneuvers and speeds, like him.
+His instructor, Sullivan, explains that a few gulls progress to this higher existence, but most others live through the same world over and over again.
+The Elder Gull of the community, Chiang, admits that this reality is not heaven, but that heaven is the achieving of perfection itself: an ability beyond any particular time or place.
 Suddenly, Chiang disappears, then reappears a moment later, displaying his attainment of perfect speed.
-When Jon begs to learn Chiang's skills, Chiang explains that the secret to true flight is to recognize that one's nature exists across all time and space.
-After concentrating hard on this thought, Jon suddenly finds himself transported to a strange planet.
-Celebrating his beginner abilities, he continues practicing his teleportation talents with Chiang, gradually improving his understanding of the invisible principles of life and perfection.

-One day, Chiang slowly transforms into a blindingly luminous being and, just before disappearing for the last time, he gives Jon one last tip: "keep working on love".
-Jon ponders Chiang's words and, in a discussion with Sullivan, decides to return to his own home planet, to teach his original Flock all that he has learned.
-Arriving there, he finds a fellow lover of flying, Fletcher Lynd Seagull, who is angry at recently being "Outcast" by the Flock, to take on as his first new pupil.
-Jonathan says he will teach Fletcher only if Fletcher promises to forgive the Flock for banishing him.
+When Jonathan begs to learn Chiang's skills, Chiang explains that the secret to true flight is to recognize that one's nature exists across all time and space.
+Jon begins successfully following Chiang's teachings.
+One day, Chiang slowly transforms into a blindingly luminous being and, just before disappearing for the last time, he gives Jonathan one last tip: "keep working on love."
+Jonathan ponders Chiang's words and, in a discussion with Sullivan, decides to go back to his own home planet, to teach his original Flock all that he has learned.
+Returning there, he finds a fellow lover of flying, Fletcher Lynd Seagull, who is angry at recently being "Outcast" by the Flock.
+Jonathan takes on Fletcher as his first pupil.